How to get a debt consolidation loan with bad credit

 - Apply quickly and easily, without lots of paperwork or the need to visit a branch in person.

-- Get funds within a week, or even in as little as one business day.
+- Get funds within a week or in as little as one business day.

-In particular, when reviewing online lenders for a potential debt consolidation loan, it’s important to know whether the company you’re considering is a direct lender or a third-party lender, Sexton says.
-“Working with a third-party lender can sometimes involve additional costs and fees, so it could benefit you to seek a direct lender to avoid these costs.”
+In particular, when reviewing online lenders for a potential debt consolidation loan, it’s important to know whether the company you’re considering is a direct lender.
+Additional costs and fees could be assessed if you’re dealing with a third-party lender.

 How to manage your debt consolidation loan

 Once you’ve obtained the funds from a debt consolidation loan, managing the money responsibly is important to keep your credit in top shape.
 Here are some steps you can take to achieve just that.